 2009 Directing Assistantship, now Director of Education at the Playhouse on Park.

-The Directing Assistantship Program’s tuition is $1,900 and includes housing.
+The Directing Assistantship Program’s tuition is $1,900 and includes housing while in the Berkshires.
 Some financial aid may be available and awarded on a need-basis.
-Please specify clearly in your application that you may be in need of financial aid.
+Read BTG’s Blog Post, A Decade of Directing Assistants: Alumni Spotlight for more Alumni stories!

 Music Directing Assistantship

-This 6-week long Music Directing Assistantship from late May/early June until August is for a student who is interested in expanding their music directing skill by observing and assisting Music Director, Mark Gionfriddo, who has over 28 years of musical theatre and jazz arrangement experience.
-The chosen applicant will work directly with the Music Director in a fast-paced environment on a fully staged musical production from the first rehearsal through opening night.
+The Music Directing Assistantship from late May to the end of August is for students who are interested in expanding their music directing skills by observing and assisting Music Director, Mark Gionfriddo, who has over 28 years of musical theatre and jazz arrangement experience, and other music directors as assigned.
+The chosen applicants will work directly with the Music Director in a fast-paced environment on a fully staged musical production from the first rehearsal through opening night.
 Daily tasks include arranging, accompanying, schedule, music organization, etc. Applicants must be able to read music and have the ability to play the piano.

-The Music Directing Assistantship Program’s tuition is $1,200 and includes housing.
+The Music Directing Assistantship Program’s tuition is $1,900 and includes housing while in the Berkshires.
 Some financial aid may be available and awarded on a need-basis.

 How to Apply: